2023 Best Value Physical Sciences Graduate Certificate Schools

 Texas A&M College Station graduate students pay an average of $24,106 in tuition and fees each year.

-Texas A&M College Station also claimed a spot on our Best Physical Sciences Graduate Certificate Schools list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, Texas A&M College Station also did well on our Best Physical Sciences Graduate Certificate Schools list.
+It’s in the top 5% of all schools reviewed in this analysis.

-East Carolina University did quite well in this year’s ranking of the best places for physical sciences students to get a graduate certificate.
-It came in at #7 on the list.
-ECU is a very large public school located in the city of Greenville.
+University of Arizona did quite well in this year’s ranking of the best places for physical sciences students to get a graduate certificate.
+It came in at #6 on the list.
+University of Arizona is a very large public school located in the city of Tucson.

 ECU graduate students pay an average of $20,743 in tuition and fees each year.

 The University of Texas at El Paso landed the #8 spot in the 2023 rankings for the best value graduate certificate physical sciences programs.
-Located in the large city of El Paso, UTEP is a public school with a very large student population.
+Located in the city of El Paso, UTEP is a public school with a fairly large student population.

 University of Massachusetts Amherst came in at #9 in this year’s edition of the Best Value Physical Sciences Graduate Certificate Schools ranking.
-Located in the large suburb of Amherst, UMass Amherst is a public college with a very large student population.
+Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.

 The average tuition and fees for an out-of-state graduate students at UMass Amherst are $32,809 a year.

-University of New Orleans came in at #10 in this year’s edition of the Best Value Physical Sciences Graduate Certificate Schools ranking.
-Located in the city of New Orleans, UNO is a public school with a moderately-sized student population.
+University of New Orleans did quite well in this year’s ranking of the best places for physical sciences students to get a graduate certificate.
+It came in at #10 on the list.
+Located in the large city of New Orleans, UNO is a public school with a medium-sized student population.

 View the Best Value Physical Sciences Graduate Certificate Schools for a specific region near you.